-Mr and Mrs Hitchman are joint tenants in an investment rental property.
+Mr and Mrs Hitchman own an investment rental property as joint tenants.
 Their activity is insufficient for them to be characterised as carrying on a rental property business.
-In the relevant year, Mrs Hitchman phones the Tax Office and asks if she can claim 80% of the rental loss.
+In the relevant income year, Mrs Hitchman phones the Tax Office and asks if she can claim 80% of the rental loss.
 Mrs Hitchman says she is earning \$67,000 a year, and Mr Hitchman is earning \$31,000.
 Therefore, it would be better if she claimed most of the rental loss, as she would save more tax.
 Mrs Hitchman thought it was fair that she claimed a bigger loss because most of the expenses were paid out of her wages.
 Under a partnership agreement drawn up by the Hitchmans, Mrs Hitchman is supposed to claim 80% of any rental loss.

-Mrs Hitchman was told that where two people are joint tenants in a rental property, the net rental loss must be shared in line with their legal interest in the property.
+Mrs Hitchman was told that where two people own a rental property as joint tenants, the net rental loss must be shared in line with their legal interest in the property.
 Therefore, the Hitchmans must each include half of the total income and expenses in their tax returns.